NatLabRockies/bleecam/docs/tutorials/lca.md

 inventory to a background database (ecoinvent) automatically, and can run prospective LCA — updating the background with Integrated Assessment Model scenarios through PREMISE to produce temporally explicit impact factors.
-It is the first-party engine behind BLEECAM's environmental data (lead developer Tapajyoti Ghosh, who is also a BLEECAM contributor; method described in Ghosh et al., *Environmental Science & Technology*, 2023).
+It is the first-party engine behind BLEECAM's environmental data.

 ### Requirements